dawmro/esp8266_lcd_pc_watchdog_dht11/README.md

 # esp8266_lcd_pc_watchdog_dht11
 PC hardware watchdog with LCD display and atmospheric parameters reading capability.
-Based on esp8266 module, 2004LCD display and dht11 sensor.
+Based on the esp8266 module,  the 2004LCD display and the dht11 sensor.

 - Hardware PC watchdog
 - Reads temperature and humidity